-WHAT TO EXPECT: All of this information will be added to an investigative file on the incident(s) in which you are involved.
+WHAT YOUR EMPLOYER WILL DO: The information you provide to your employer explaining your position will be added to an investigative file on the incident(s) in which you are involved.
 Although these procedures may seem low key and harmless, they could pack a punch should theft charges ultimately be brought against you.

-Remember, skilled theft lawyers are able to rationalize motives and intent.
+Remember, skilled theft lawyers can rationalize motives and intent.
 They can often gain access to information you can’t.
 They understand how to craft a narrative that paints you in the best possible light.
 Additionally, they are aware of legal loopholes to help you avoid imprisonment, higher fines, and/or additional charges.

 About the Author:

 Brandon Fulgham has an in-depth understanding of both Texas law and Texans themselves.
 Before practicing law here, he received his undergraduate degree from TCU, and his law degree from South Texas College of Law in Houston.
 After graduation, he worked in District Attorneys’ offices as a prosecutor, building cases designed to put people behind bars.
 Now, he uses that knowledge to protect the rights of people in and around Fort Worth, making sure they receive the strongest possible defense when they find themselves on the wrong side of the law.
 He has been recognized for his work by The National Trial Lawyers, Fort Worth Magazine, and others.